 Make sure your end-of-life documents are up to date

 It’s not a pleasant topic, but dealing with end-of-life issues when you are well will take an enormous burden off your loved ones should an emergency arise.
-For Oregon residents, you’ll find information about health care representative, a form to designate someone to make health decisions for you if needed, Many hospitals now keep advanced directives in a patient’s medical records if you ask.
-But you should also share copies with friends and family members and keep a copy in your digital or home files.
+For Oregon residents, you’ll find information about a health care representative which will designate someone to make health decisions for you if needed, Many hospitals will now keep advanced directives in a patient’s medical records if requested.
+Still, you should also share copies with friends and family members and keep a copy in your digital or home files.